Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Modded AR-15s

-Unfortunately, while this design has many benefits and virtues, it’s not immune to malfunctions.
+Unfortunately, while this design has many benefits, it’s not immune to malfunctions.
 The good news is that most of these failures are easy to diagnose and correct.

-Today, we’re going to review common AR failures, as well as the simple tips, tricks, and adjustments that will get your gun cycling normally again.
+Today, we’re going to review common AR failures and go over some simple tips, tricks, and adjustments that will get your gun running normally again.

 Let’s get started!